 - Status-The status can be one of the following: - Enabled-This policy condition is active. - Disabled-This policy condition is inactive and will not be evaluated. - Monitor Only-This policy condition will be evaluated, but the result will not be enforced.
 You can use this option for testing purposes.
-You can view the results of this policy condition in the monitoring and report viewer.
+You can view the results of this policy condition in the Live Log authentication report.
+In this, you can see the detailed report which will have the monitored step and attribute.
 For example, you may want to add a new policy condition, but are not sure if the condition would provide you with the correct results.
 In this situation, you can create the policy condition in monitored mode to view the results and then enable it if you are satisfied with the results. - Name-Name of the condition. - Conditions-Conditions include the Condition Name or an Expression of type attribute operand value.
 You can create compound conditions using the AND or OR operators at the end of this row.
 You can create simple and compound conditions under the Policy Elements tab and refer to those conditions in these policies.